startxfr/sxcm-cluster-repo/docs/index.md

 ## 5. Release lifecycle

-If you want to have move information about the sxcm relese lifecycle, you can read the [release lifecycle](https://sxcm.readthedocs.io/en/stable/5-release-lifecycle/).
+If you want to have more information about the sxcm relese lifecycle, you can read the [release lifecycle](https://sxcm.readthedocs.io/en/stable/5-release-lifecycle/).

 ## 6. Release history

-If you want to have move information about the various sxcm release and their content, you can read the [release history](https://sxcm.readthedocs.io/en/stable/6-release-history/).
+If you want to have more information about the various sxcm release and their content, you can read the [release history](https://sxcm.readthedocs.io/en/stable/6-release-history/).